 Just standing on the doorstep looking into the Sistine Chapel is spectacular.
 Pan up, spin around and zoom in for a closer look of everything that intrigues you.
 It’ll be a LOT!
 The only negative to having it all to yourself?
 No audio, at least what I could find.

 Note: The Vatican Museum virtual tour is compatible with WebVR.
-So put on a virtual reality headset for an even more epic virtual tour of this top tourist destination!
+So put on a virtual reality headset for an even more epic historic site virtual tour!

 9. Roman Colosseum Virtual Tour (Italy)